BREAKING

 around, you're pretty sure this pit in your stomach will

 remain, too.
-And then of course, there's the chemistry.
+And then of course, there's the unbelievable chemistry

 If